-In this presentation, Dr. Ellen Marie Douglas will discuss observations of our changing climate, what changes may be in Boston’s future, and some plans for how to adapt to these changes.
+In this presentation, Dr. Ellen Marie Douglas discusses observations of our changing climate, what changes may be in Boston’s future and some plans for how to adapt to these changes.

 Photo: NOAA Satellites (Hurricane Harvey on August 26, 2017) [Public domain], via Wikimedia Commons